Explore Your Pennsylvania German HeritageBy Shari K. Fri, July 24, 2009

 In the 1930s, the United States Census Bureau recognized this problem and developed a coding system called Soundex to help people track down their ancestors.
 Using the US Census Bureau’s program as a model, we have indexed all of our fraktur in Soundex, so that you can find a name, no matter how many alternate spellings or variations it might have.

 All you have to do is type in a last name to find the names from all of our fraktur records that sound similar to the one you entered.
 Say, for example, that your last name is “Bair.”
 When you type “Bair” into the search box, you will find fraktur that include every name that sounds like “Bair” including Baehr, Baer, Bähr, Bär, Bauer, Beier, Beyer, Biewer and Boyer.
-To learn more about Soundex, visit the United States National Archives
+To learn more about Soundex, visit the United States National Archives website.

 For more Free Library resources to help you search for your family tree, check out our Genealogy Explore Topic.
 To explore our Fraktur Digital Collection and search for your family records, click on “Collections” from the About the Library page.
 Good luck with your search!